MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram.md

 ---

-## A hologram is whatever you dream up

 :::row:::
     :::column:::
+        ## A hologram is whatever you dream up<br>
-        ### As a holographic developer, you have the power to break your creativity out of 2D screens and into the world around you.
+        As a holographic developer, you have the power to break your creativity out of 2D screens and into the world around you.
 What will *you* build?
     :::column-end:::
         :::column:::
         ![space](images/spacer-20x582.png)<br>